Treats depression and generalized anxiety disorder (GAD). This medicine is a selective serotonin reuptake inhibitor (SSRI).

 - Tell your doctor if you are using any medicines that make you sleepy.
 These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bleeding problems, kidney disease, liver disease, heart disease, hyponatremia (low sodium in the blood), or a history of seizure disorder (such as epilepsy) or mania.
-Tell your doctor if you have a history of neuroleptic malignant syndrome (NMS) or serotonin syndrome.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, heart disease, hyponatremia (low sodium levels in the blood), or a history of mania or seizures.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.

 - This medicine may cause slowed growth in children.
 Your doctor may want to monitor the weight and height of your child while taking this medicine.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.